-For a line array system, the window consists of three areas:
+For a line array system, the CONFIGURATOR window consists of two areas in addition to the top area (Figure 8.19):

-- 1. The top area displays the label of the loudspeaker object as well as a colored rectangle that serves as an indicator showing warnings and errors related to the setup of the system. - 2.
-A tool bar that allows switching between three different views and that provides further functions. - a.
+- 1. A tool bar that allows switching between three different views and that provides further functions. - a.
 By default, the tuning view is shown.
-It is represented by the button.
+It is represented by the tab.
 In this view, frames and boxes can be chosen as well as splay angles and box gains can be adjusted. - b.
-The button switches to the schematic view.
+The tab switches to the schematic view.
 This view allows selecting frames and boxes as well but it shows a graphical overview with labels attached to frame and boxes instead of providing more configuration options. - c.
-The button provides access to the input configuration view.
+The tab provides access to the input configuration view.
 In this tabular view, the input configuration as well as the filter settings for each element of the array can be selected. - d.
-The last button switches between auto-scale mode and manual scaling.
+The first button on the right switches between auto-scale mode and manual scaling.
 When the auto-scale icon is shown, the line array drawing will be automatically updated to fit the view area.
 This happens a few seconds after a change to the configuration of the array.
-When the icon for manual scaling is shown, the drawing will not be updated until you click on the button to re-scale.
+When the configuration of the array icon for manual scaling is shown, the drawing will not be updated until you click on the button to re-scale.
 Double-click on the button to return to the auto-scale mode.